InTEGr8or/whywetech/content/posts/testing-to-learn/_index.md

 Udemy practice exams are typically 4 exams of 65 questions so that each exam mimics the AWS Exam.
 They are timed based on the AWS Exam you are practicing for.

 That means you can take one exam and study the answers for a few days, and then take another practice exam with another set of questions, so you don't memorize the answer pattern.
 The questions are also rotated between exam attempts.

+## Complexity of the questions

+* Many of the 65 questions on the AWS Exam will be multiple choice.
+* There is **NO PARTIAL CREDIT* for partially right ansers.
+  * If you need to provide three answers to a long question, you need to get _all three_ right.
+  * The multi-answer questions always have to compose a single right answer all together, so partially corrct is _wrong_.
+* That means you have to really understand the use cases of the topic of the question.
+* This is why using the tests as a measure of learning is valid.
+The AWS Service under test is a rich data object where you have to know what is right by also knowing a lot about what is not right.

 ## Hazards of Testing->Learning